-The reason for dying string of hearts plants is usually because of over watering and damp soil around the roots which causes the leaves to turn yellow and the roots to rot.
-String of hearts is sensitive to the cold and can die back in temperatures consistently lower then 59°F (15°C).
+The reason for dying string of hearts plants is usually because of overwatering and damp soil around the roots which causes the leaves to turn yellow and the roots to rot.
+String of hearts is sensitive to the cold and can die back in temperatures consistently lower than 59°F (15°C).

 Keep reading for why string of hearts plant (Ceropegia woodii) is dying and the best practices for how to prevent it from dying and revive the plant…

 String of Hearts Dying with Yellow Leaves (Over Watering)

 - Symptoms.
 String of hearts plant leaves turning yellow with soft stems.

 - Causes.
 Watering too frequently, the soil draining too slowly, pots without drainage.

 String of hearts are native to Africa growing wild in Zimbabwe and South Africa.